NishchalM/deep_learning_classification_and_object_detection/README.md

 # deep_learning_classification_and_object_detection
-These  python codes are a part of a project that "Object Detection and Classification" of our Minor Project.
+These  python codes are a part of the project  "Object Detection and Classification" of our Minor Project.
 They can be used for reference for any upcoming projects

 --> Human_face_dog_breed_classification.py